Elaine Kelly

 How can a White Person Feel the Effects of Racism?

-Good question.
-As a member of the white Anglo-Saxon majority, how can I write about a fictional character of mixed heritage who struggles against racism?
-My earlier post describes some of how my character hides who she is, feeling like a racial imposter.
 I cannot feel what she feels.
-I must work to develop an understanding of my character by hearing their stories and relying on empathy and history.
+I must work to develop an understanding of my characters by hearing their stories and relying on empathy and history.
 It is comparable to how a male author writes the feelings of a female character.
-Canada and the US have a rich history of people with mixed heritages who experience racism both as victims and oppressors.
+Canada and the US have a rich history of people with mixed heritages who experience racism.

 History shows people ostracized for their heritage or beliefs

 In my biblical fiction Forgotten Followers, the character of Joanna hides her mixed heritage to avoid persecution or ostracism.
-Today, many of us may hide our beliefs, orientation, or opinions for the same reasons.
+Today, many of us may hide our beliefs, orientations, or opinions for the same reasons.

 Irish Catholics